-Once the bottom & top numbers provided it will generate numbers between these two numbers.
-For example, if the bottom number is 10 and the top number is 20 then the RANDBETWEEN function will generate numbers between 10 & 20.
+Once the bottom & top numbers provided, it will generate numbers between these two numbers.
+For example, if the bottom number is 10 and the top number is 20, then the RANDBETWEEN formula will generate numbers between 10 & 20.
 Numbers are positive integers.

 Let’s start with a simple example.
-Open RANDBETWEEN function in of the cell in a worksheet.
+Open the RANDBETWEEN function in the cell in a worksheet.

-Enter the bottom number as 10 and top number as 30.
+Enter the bottom number as 10 and the top number as 30.

-Close the bracket and hit enter key to get the random number between 10 and 30.
+Close the bracket and hit the enter key to get the random number between 10 and 30.

 We can generate random numbers in multiple cells at a single shot as well.
-First, select the range of cells that we need to generate random numbers.
+First, select the range of cells that we need to generate random numbers in excel.

 Supply bottom number and top number.

-Close the bracket but do not simply hit ENTER key rather hit CTRL + ENTER to insert random numbers in the selected cells.
+Close the bracket but do not simply hit the ENTER key; rather, hit CTRL + ENTER to insert random numbers in the selected cells.

 Example #3 – Generate Decimal Numbers

-Just to inform you excel RANDBETWEEN function can insert only positive & negative integer numbers.
-If the any of the bottom and top number is fraction then excel automatically converts the number to the nearest integer value.
+Just to inform you excel RANDBETWEEN formula can insert only positive & negative integer numbers.
+If any of the bottom and top numbers infraction, then excel automatically converts the number to the nearest integer value.

-As I told RANDBETWEEN function can generate only integer numbers, not fraction numbers.
+As I told, the RANDBETWEEN function can generate only integer numbers, not fraction numbers.
 In order to generate fraction numbers, we need to multiply the value using the RAND function.

 RAND function generates numbers that are greater than 0 and less than 1.
-The value given by the excel RANDBETWEEN function will be multiplied by the fraction value given by the RAND function.
+The value given by the excel RANDBETWEEN formula will be multiplied by the fraction value given by the RAND function.